 Exercise helps you keep your glucose levels in balance.
 Obviously, inactivity prevents this.
-Research shows that for people who are at a high risk for diabetes, losing 5 to 7 percent from their starting weight will go a long way in reducing their chance by developing disease.
+Research shows that for people at high risk for diabetes, losing 5 to 7 percent of their starting weight will help reduce their chance of developing the disease.

 For someone who weighs 200 pounds, that is 10 to 14 pounds.
 Exercise is critical if you want to reverse insulin resistance and prediabetes.3

 The scary thing is that many times, insulin resistance and prediabetes don’t have obvious symptoms.
 Sometimes, skin growths known as skin tags can appear, or the skin can turn dark on the armpits or on the back and side of the neck.

 Prediabetes symptoms include increased thirst, increased urination, blurred vision, or fatigue.
 If you have doubts, it’s time to visit a doctor.4